ghabxph/yaml2solana/README.md

 // Define userWallet here
 const userWallet = "defineUserWalletHere"; // as public key of course...

-// Generate PDA
+// Generate PDA (no need)
-const somePda = y2s.pda.somePda({ userWallet }); // we just put userWallet variable here.
+// const somePda = y2s.pda.somePda({ userWallet }); // we just put userWallet variable here.
 Everything is defined in the yaml config file.

 // Generate instruction from schema
 // Notice that we only focus on values that only matter and all constant stuff are already defined in the config. const ix = y2s.instructions.someContractA({
   amount: u64(10_000),
   slippage: u64(10),
-  somePda,
-  userWallet,
+  // somePda, // since pda is resolvable from schema, then this became optional userWallet,
 });